ThaisRobba/gedit-processing/README.md

 Within Gedit, enable the _Snippets Completion_ plugin.
 Go to Tools >> Manage Snippets
-Click on the _Import Snippets_ button, select the Snippets.xml file and confirm.
+Click on the _Import Snippets_ button, select the _snippets.xml_ file and confirm.

 *Running Sketches within Gedit*: